Tim Vincent

-Tim Vincent (born Timothy Russell Walker; 4 November 1972) is a Welsh actor and television presenter.
-He appeared on the children's programme Blue Peter between 1993 and 1997 and has presented several Miss World contests.
+Tim Vincent (born Timothy Russell Walker; 4 November 1972) is a British actor and television presenter from Overton-on-Dee, Wales.
+He appeared on the BBC children's programme Blue Peter between 1993 and 1997 and has presented several Miss World contests.
 For several years, Vincent was based in the United States where he presented some mainstream shows such as Access Hollywood and Phenomenon.

 Career

 Acting

 Vincent first took to acting at Theatr Clwyd, in nearby Mold.
 His first television role was playing alcoholic teenager Billy Ryan in the ITV drama series Children's Ward.
 Vincent also appeared in pantomime for several years, always playing the role of Dandini in Cinderella, at Southport, Torquay, Widnes and York.
 From 2000 to 2001, he played veterinarian Adam Forrester in Emmerdale, and appeared in the film Sorted with Tim Curry and Jason Donovan.

 Presenting

 On 16 December 1993, Vincent began presenting Blue Peter.
 During his time on the programme, he completed the New York Marathon and travelled to South Africa.
 He left Blue Peter on 24 January 1997, having already featured in two series of the drama Dangerfield and began presenting The Clothes Show.

 Vincent's Blue Peter colleagues in his time were John Leslie, Anthea Turner, Diane-Louise Jordan, Stuart Miles, Katy Hill and Romana D'Annunzio.
 He has also appeared on Lily Savage's Blankety Blank.

 After leaving Blue Peter and Dangerfield, Vincent presented Short Change and Fully Booked.
 He starred on the first series of the reality television series, I'm Famous and Frightened! in addition to the Sky One series There's Something About Miriam.
 In 2005, he presented a Conservative Party party political broadcast.